-If you are online, you can let District and Toastmasters website visitors know.
-Indicate that in your Club Demographic section of Club Central by clicking the "Yes" button for Online Attendance.
+If you are meeting online, you should let District and Toastmasters website visitors know.
+Indicate that in your Club Demographic section of Club Central on toastmasters.org by clicking the "Yes" button for Online Attendance.
 This will let members and potential guests know that individuals can participate in the club online.

 The District has a Meetup account where we promote the open clubs.
 If your club is meeting online and open to guests, please EMAIL us to let us know so that we can properly promote your club.